imclab/bowser-cli/README.md

 ### Enquiring

 Bowser-cli is a command line interface made to simplify the creation of games based on [bowser-engine](https://github.com/bowserjs/bowser-engine).
 Bowser-cli is a node package meant to be installed and used globally.
-To have a good idea of how it should be used pleased refere to this [article](http://bowserjs.org/learn/get-started).
+To have a good idea of how it should be used please refere to this [article](http://bowserjs.org/learn/getting-started).

 ### Collaborate